The following help pages describe how to build a structural model with either Gocad or SimModeler.

-- createFaultFromCurve.py allows creating a ts surface from a fault trace.
-The fault trace is resampled, smoothed and extended using either a constant dip, a depth varying dip or an along-strike varying dip.
+create_fault_from_trace.pyallows creating a meshed surface from a fault trace.
+The fault trace is resampled, smoothed, and extended using either a constant, a depth-varying, or an along-strike varying dip.

 Processing high-resolution topographic data

 High resolution topographic and bathymetric data are usually available.
-Generating geometric models including such large dataset can be challenging.
+Generating geometric models including such large datasets can be challenging.
 In particular, intersecting such surfaces with other surfaces can be time-consuming and error-prone.
 Here we present various strategies and tools to overcome this challenge.

 Gdal is a powerful library to process gridded data.
 It allows, for instance, to easily resample or crop a dataset, and to convert files in handy file formats.
-Here is a commented example of our use of gdal to create a ts surface from a high-resolution topography of Nepal (file data/merged_original.tif).
+Here is a commented example of our use of Gdal to create a ts surface from a high-resolution topography of Nepal (file data/merged_original.tif).

 #resample data gdalwarp -s_srs EPSG:4326 -r near -tr 0.0025 0.0025 data/merged_original.tif data/file250b.tif #crop data gdalwarp -te 83.7 26.
-88.1 29.4 data/file250b.tif data/file250.tif #change format gdal_translate -of netCDF -co "FOMRAT=NC4" data/file250.tif data/file250.nc #python script from 'GocadRelatedScript' #The specified hole allows to use algorithm described in 'remeshing the topography' python createGOCADTSurfNXNY_netcdf.py data/file250.nc data/file250.stl --proj "+init=EPSG:32645" --hole 84.8 86.5 27.1 28.3
+88.1 29.4 data/file250b.tif data/file250.tif #change format gdal_translate -of netCDF -co "FOMRAT=NC4" data/file250.tif data/file250.nc #python script from 'creating_geometric_model' #The specified hole allows to use algorithm described in 'remeshing the topography' python3 create_surface_from_rectilinear_grid.py data/file250.nc data/file250.stl --proj "+init=EPSG:32645" --hole 84.8 86.5 27.1 28.3

 Topographic data coarsening with SimModeler

 To avoid dealing with too large files when building the CAD model, topography data can be coarsened where fine resolution is not necessary.
 For further details, see Remeshing the topography.

 Alternative using Gocad